mjoerck/mjoerck.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-I enjoy writing code, primarily for my own sake, but I also love sharing it to the world, so may be helped in their coding endeavors.
+I enjoy writing code, primarily for my own sake, but I also love sharing it to the world, so that it may help others in their coding endeavors.
 I therefore have a bunch of open-source projects at my [GitHub page](https://github.com/mjoerck), which you should definitely check out.

 I am addicted to biking, photography at any given (and non-given) moment.
 If you wish to take a look at my photography you can do so [here](https://mjoerck.com/).
 I primarily focus on portraits, but I also enjoy travel, street and nature photography.